A Sweet Roman Tradition: Maritozzi, Cream-Filled Buns

 Recipe is for 12 buns

 In a large bowl mix the flour with the sugar, spices, zest, and the yeast.
-Rub the butter into breadcrumbs.
+Rub the butter into mixture.
 Separately whisk lightly the egg in the water and add to the flour.
 Mix well and knead for at least 10 minutes until you obtain a soft and elastic dough.
 Make a cross on top and leave it to rest for 2 hours with a cloth on top of the bowl.
 Ideally you can do this the night before thus leaving the dough to raise during the night.

 In the morning (or when it has doubled in size) punch the dough and if you have time knead it again for 5 minutes and leave it to rest for a further half an hour.
 A third time won’t harm as it makes the final product lighter and more digestible.
 If you are using raising, knead the dough on a surface where you have scattered the raisin (a couple of table spoons will do).